 LAONA

-Laona was the best restaurant to try meze.
-It’s budget-friendly yet really tasty, and the service was great, too.
 By the time we were done, we had tasted almost all the traditional Cypriot foods.
 The meze also had dessert included.
 Included in town, it’s a great stop when exploring the city of Paphos or searching for street art.

-Cyprus is a favorite with holidaymakers, who love it for the beach and the countless hours of sunshine, but there’s hardly anything said about the food here, which can be simple yet tasty and quite hearty too.
+Cyprus is a favourite with holidaymakers, who love it for the beach and the countless hours of sunshine, but there’s hardly anything said about the food here, which can be simple yet tasty and quite hearty too.

 The taverns here have a rustic look and serve street food in addition to the traditional items and are great if you’re looking to have a quick meal or a drink within budget.